Do you find Social Media ROI confusing? In this article, I simplify the steps to measuring your social media ROI.

 The first step towards calculating the ROI on social media is to decide where you want to go.
 What are your goals and business objectives?

-What do you want to ultimately achieve through your social media campaign?
+What do you want to ultimately achieve with your social media campaign?
 For instance, you can choose to focus on one or more of the following goals.

 - Getting more blog and website traffic